Unfurling Khovanov-Lauda-Rouquier algebras: Deformed tensor product algebras

+We also include the reflection through a vertical line of all the relations above this point.

 The reader should read the label $\la_k$ in this diagram to indicate that the strand shown is the $k$th of the red and blue strands from the left.
-In particular, $z_k$ is connected to this $k$th strand, and could be thought of as a new endomorphism of the tricolore triple with a single red or blue strand and $\Bi=\emptyset$.
+In particular, $\zw_k$ is connected to this $k$th strand, and could be thought of as a new endomorphism of the tricolore triple with a single red or blue strand and $\Bi=\emptyset$.

-We let $\hld^\bla$ be the idempotent completion of the quotient of the category of tricolore quadruples $(\bla,\Bi,\kappa,\EuScript{L})$ in $\EuScript{T}$ by the tricolore quadruples where $\kappa(1)>0$.
-That is, we consider 1-morphisms with label $0$ at the left, where we fix the labels of the red and blue strands as well as their order to match $\bla$, but allow arbitrary black strands.
-We then take the quotient of this category of 1-morphisms by killing the diagrams with a black line at the far left. \end{definition} The definition of $\hld^\bla$ has precisely the same form as that of $\hl^\bla$, with the only difference being the relations (\ref{color-opp-cancel}--\ref{red-triple}) in place of the relations in \cite[4.3]{WebCB}.
+\notation{$\hld^\bla$}{The deformed categorification of a tensor product of highest and lowest weight representations.} We let $\hld^\bla$ be the idempotent completion of the quotient of the category of tricolore quadruples $(\bla,\Bi,\kappa,\EuScript{L})$ in $\EuScript{T}$ by the tricolore quadruples where $\kappa(\ell)<n$.
+That is, we consider 1-morphisms with the region at the far right labelled with the weight $0$, where we fix the labels of the red and blue strands as well as their order to match $\bla$, but allow arbitrary black strands.
+We then take the quotient of this category of 1-morphisms by killing the diagrams with a black line at the far right. \end{definition} \begin{remark} Note that we have switched the role of left and right from \cite[Def.
+4.3]{WebCB}, where we killed diagrams at the far {\it left}.
+These two approaches give equivalent categories.
+We can see this by extending the functor $\tilde{\sigma}$ on $\tU$ defined in \cite[\S 3.3.3]{khovanovCategorificationQuantum2010}, which reflects diagrams in the $y$-axis while negating the label on each region and multiplying by $-1$ raised to the number of crossings of pairs of strands with the same labels.
+This extension must replace a red or blue strand labeled $\lambda$ by a strand of the opposite color labeled $-\lambda$.
+The only interesting relation check is that the image of \cref{blue-triple} is the negation of \cref{red-triple}, and {\it vice versa}. \end{remark}

+The definition of $\hld^\bla$ has precisely the same form as that of $\hl^\bla$, with the only difference being the relations \crefrange{color-opp-cancel}{red-triple} in place of the relations in \cite[Def.
+4.3]{WebCB} and the left/right reversal noted in \cref{left-right}.

-From the definition, it's clear that there is a 2-functor $\tU\to \EuScript{T}$, since (\ref{pitch1}--~\ref{opp-cancel1}) are simply the relations of $\tU$.
-Thus, composition on the right induces a $\tU$ action on $\hld^\bla$.
+From the definition, it is clear that there is a 2-functor $\tU\to \EuScript{T}$, since \crefrange{QHA1}{flight2} are simply the relations of $\tU$.
+Thus, horizontal composition on the left induces a $\tU$ action on $\hld^\bla$.

+Note that we will need to know the relations for bubble slides in $\EuScript{T}$. \begin{lemma} In $\EuScript{T}$, we have the bubble slides: